 It’s a nasal blockage:

-If your bird is eating its feed in a rusty old bar then this could be one of the reasons why the bird is sneezing, your bid may also be raising dist in its feed or dander when eating and this could be causing her to sneeze.
+If your bird is eating its feed in a rusty old barn then this could be one of the reasons why the bird is sneezing.

-Sneezing helps the bird clear things out of the bird’s delicate respiratory system.
+Sneezing helps the bird clear its delicate respiratory system.
 If the bird’s upper respiratory tract is irritated then this can cause the bird to sneeze.
-Any small particle, like dust, or feed in your case, can cause this irritation and cause your bird to sneeze.

 What to do:

-If you know that the bird is sneezing on occasion or know that the bird is exposed to dust or feed particles when it eats then you don’t have to worry, this is normal.
+If you know that the bird is sneezing on occasion or know that the bird is exposed to dust or feed particles when it eats then you don’t have to worry, this sneezing is normal.

 Sneezing does happen to birds on occasion and is not a cause for alarm.
 Just observe the bird when she sneezes to see if she seems to be in distress more than usual, if she is not in distress and continues eating then you don’t have to worry.